Usage scenarios | Urbi Documentation

 </html>

-Follow this scenario if you need to add a data source with a set of complex data to the map.
-Example: overlay the Urbi map with a cadastral plan or display some external data as a heatmap.
+Follow this scenario if you need to add a large set of data (thousands or millions of objects) to the map.
+Example: display the traffic incidents statistics from external data sources as a heatmap.

 Steps: